Professor Brett Smith, PhD

-Brett Smith is a Departmental Director of Research.
-His extensively funded research is underpinned by work from psychology, sociology, public health, and critical disability studies.
+Brett Smith is the Department Director of Research.
+Before joining Durham in 2019, he was a Professor first at Loughborough University and then at the University of Birmingham.
+His extensively funded research on disability and physical activity is underpinned by work from psychology, sociology, public health, and critical disability studies.
 Working with organisations like Disability Rights UK, it is also often co-produced and community-based.
 Brett was the Chair of the Disability and Physical Activity Expert Working Group for the 2019 UK Chief Medical Officers’ (CMO) Physical Activity Guidelines, and an author of the report.
 He is also an appointed core member of the new CMO Physical Activity Expert Committee for Communications.
-That committee is tasked with examining health messages and how to implement the physical activity guidelines.

 Along with expertise on disability, physical activity and sport, Brett is a methodologist in qualitative research.
 He has a particular interest in narrative inquiry, rigor, and arts-based research for knowledge translation and public engagement purposes.
 He is the founder and former editor of the international journal Qualitative Research in Sport, Exercise and Health (QRSEH).
-Currently he is a QRSEH Advisory Board member, editorial board member of 7 journals, and Associate Editor of Psychology of Sport and Exercise and Sport, Exercise and Performance Psychology.
-Brett is also the President of the International Society of Qualitative Research in Sport and Exercise (https://www.qrsesoc.com)
+Currently he is a QRSEH Advisory Board Member, Editorial Board Member of 10 journals, and Associate Editor of 2 journals: Psychology of Sport & Exercise, and Sport, Exercise & Performance Psychology.
+Brett is also the President of the International Society of Qualitative Research in Sport and Exercise.

 Brett welcomes applications from potential PhD students interested in the psycho-social aspects of disability, sport, physical activity, and/or social justice.

 - Smith, Brett & Monforte, Javier (2020).
 Stories, New Materialism and Pluralism: Understanding, Practising and Pushing the Boundaries of Narrative Analysis.
 Methods in Psychology 2: 100016.